 2) Consider additional uses

 So think about what else you might like to use the room for.
-That will help you draw up the perfect spec for your needs - gamers might want USB charging in the seats, music lovers might want high performance and musical front speakers, and so on.
+That will help you draw up the perfect brief - gamers might want USB charging in the seats, music lovers might want high performance and musical front speakers, and so on.

 3) Control ambient light